 No Easy Answers in Bioethics Podcast

-For more, visit the podcast page at The Center for Ethics and Humanities in the Life Sciences at the MSU College of Human Medicine.
+For more, visit the podcast page at the Center for Bioethics and Social Justice, Michigan State University College of Human Medicine.

 In this episode, Libby Bogdan-Lovis is joined by Dr. Sarah Pletcher.
 Dr. Pletcher shares her telehealth expertise in a conversation that explores the benefits of telehealth for patients and providers, the influence of the COVID-19 pandemic on telehealth adoption, reimbursement models, the future of telehealth, and more.